Copyright law of South Africa: Illustration for teaching

-Incidental Use
+Incidental inclusion of artisic works in films and broadcasts

-Section 15(1) states: "15(1) The copyright in an artistic work shall not be infringed by its inclusion in a cinematograph film or a television broadcast or transmission in a diffusion service, if such inclusion is merely by way of background, or incidental, to the principal matters represented in the film, broadcast or transmission."This right is limited to the capture of “an artistic work” in certain other works.
+Section 15(1) states: "15(1) The copyright in an artistic work shall not be infringed by its inclusion in a cinematograph film or a television broadcast or transmission in a diffusion service, if such inclusion is merely by way of background, or incidental, to the principal matters represented in the film, broadcast or transmission."This exception is limited to the capture of “an artistic work” in certain other works.

 Section 1 of the Act defines “artistic work” narrowly, as including “(a) paintings, sculptures, drawings, engravings and photographs; (b) works of architecture, being either buildings or models of buildings; or (c) works of craftsmanship […]”.
-Thus, the incidental use right would permit the filming of a building or sculpture in the background of a scene.
+Thus, this exception would permit the filming of a building or sculpture in the background of a scene.
 But the definition in section 1 excludes music, film or broadcast footage, as well as literary texts.
 It would not authorize the capture of music playing on a radio, a programme playing on a television set, or even the capture of a literary text such as an open book -- because these works are not defined as "an artistic work."

-The right only applies if the captured work is "by way of background, or incidental, to the principal matters represented."
+The exception only applies if the included work is "merely by way of background, or incidental, to the principal matters represented."
 It thus would appear to permit the capture of works in the background of a film, but not the direct filming of works in public places.

-Finally, the right allows the incidental capture only of specified works.
-The work using the right must be "a cinematograph film or a television broadcast or transmission in a diffusion service."
+Finally, the exception allows the incidental capture only of specified works.
+The work using the exception must be "a cinematograph film or a television broadcast or transmission in a diffusion service."

 A diffusion service is defined in section 1(1) as "a telecommunication service of transmissions consisting of sounds, images, signs or signals, which takes place over wires or other paths provided by material substance and intended for reception by specific members of the public; and diffusion shall not be deemed to constitute a performance or a broadcast or as causing sounds, images, signs or signals to be seen or heard; and where sounds, images, signs or signals are displayed or emitted by any receiving apparatus to which they are conveyed by diffusion in such manner as to constitute a performance or a causing of sounds, images, signs or signals to be seen or heard in public, this shall be deemed to be effected by the operation of the receiving apparatus."
-The definition of works using the right does not include photographs.
-Thus, there is no freedom of panorama right in South Africa that would permit photographs of artistic works to be taken without infringing the copyright in the works.
+The definition of works using the exception does not include photographs.
+Thus, there is no freedom of panorama exception in South Africa that would permit photographs of artistic works to be taken without infringing the copyright in the works.

-Copyright Policy Reviews
+Copyright policy reviews

-South Africa’s National Research and Development Strategy (2002)
+South Africa's National Research and Development Strategy (2002)

 A review of South Africa's research and development strategy reported on the “net cost” of copyright and royalties to South Africa as rising from R200 million to R800 million between 1990 and 2002.